slavomatas/dqn-navigation/README.md

 2. Place the file in the `unity/` directory of this repository and unzip (or decompress) the file.

-__PLEASE NOTE__ : While we are confident that this can be made to work under other environments this specific instruction was only tested under Windows 10 as it is the only local CUDA capable machine available to us.

 ### Instructions

 The following assume you have a properly installed environment (e.g. a conda env) and are running these commands from a command line where that environment has been activated.

-#### Freeplay

-If you're on windows you can play the environment yourself by running the freeplay script.

-`python freeplay.py`

-#### Review

-To watch a pre-trained agent perform run the review script.

-`python review.py checkpoints\checkpoint-454.pth --graphics`

-Leave off `--graphics` to run in headless mode and speed up the review.

 #### Train

-To retrain an agent from scratch using the provided code run the train script.
+To train an agent from scratch using the provided code run the train script in a respective package.

+`python3 train.py`

+#### Play

+To watch a pre-trained agent perform run the play script in the respective package.

-`python train.py`
+`python play.py`